BITCOIN GOLDEN RATIO MULTIPLIER

 Stepping ceilings built from Bitcoin's 350-day average.
 Past peaks have stalled near the higher ones.

-- Lately Bitcoin has been climbing toward its ceiling lines.
+- Lately Bitcoin has been easing back toward its 350-day average.

 - It is still below the 350-day average — well clear of any ceiling.